ponoor/STEP800/step800_hardware_tests/test_procedure.md

 ### microSD card setup
 1. Format the **microSD** or **microSDHC** card with FAT16 or FAT32.
     Note : microSDXC card will not work.
-2. Download the test text data from here; https://raw.githubusercontent.com/kanta/STEP400_prototype/master/rev4/configTool/sample-setups/SM-42BYG011_24V/config.txt
+2. Download the test text data from [here](https://raw.githubusercontent.com/kanta/STEP400_prototype/master/rev4/configTool/sample-setups/SM-42BYG011_24V/config.txt).
 3. Copy it to the top directory of the microSD card.
 4. Remove the card from a PC and put into the microSD card slot on STEP800.
-5.

 ### Arduino IDE setup
 1. Download and install latest Arduino IDE from https://www.arduino.cc/en/Main/Software
 2. Install SAMD boards core.
 Procedure is explained here: https://www.arduino.cc/en/Guide/ArduinoZero